horasolis/horasolis.github.io/README.md

   limitations under the License.
 -->

-## Hora Solis – a Roman clock of the natural day
+## Hora Solis – a Roman clock dividing day and night into temporal hours

 **[Hora Solis](https://horasolis.github.io)** is a digital reinterpretation of ancient Roman timekeeping — a system that aligns the day not with factory clocks or timezones, but with the movement of the sun across the sky.